OOPSpam/blog/_posts/2024-08-16-spam-protection-for-formidable.md

 ## OOPSpam WordPress plugin

-[Our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) (that's us 👋) is one way to stop spam in Formidable Forms and WordPress comments.
+[OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) (that's us 👋) is one way to stop spam in Formidable Forms and WordPress comments.
 The plugin works with OOPSpam API that protects over 3.5M websites daily.
 While other spam filtering methods listed below are free, OOPSpam is a premium service and comes with 40 spam checks/month to test and see the difference.

 It's likely you have already tried the below options, and they didn't work for you.
 It could be a [slow website from reCAPTCHA](https://www.oopspam.com/blog/recaptcha-performance-analyses) or overwhelming spam you are still getting despite implementing the below alternatives.
 These are benefits OOPSpam has over other alternative: